 Further speculations about NWA 5400 consider an origin on 'Theia' itself prior to its collision with Earth 4.52 b.y. ago, consistent with the O-isotopic composition of the meteorite being indistinguishable from that of the Earth and Moon.
 An asteroid-sized fragment could have experienced similar storage mechanisms in the asteroid belt as described above.
 However, this theory is inconsistent with the 'Icy Impactor Model' proposed by Wolbeck and Connolly (2010).
 They envision the impacting planetessimal 'Theia' as originating near the frost line close to Jupiter, and therefore it's composition would have been predominantly ice.
 The impact with proto-Earth is thought to have introduced vast quantities of steam/water which helped to stabilize the orbit of the proto-Moon and create the oceans on proto-Earth.
 Another possible scenario for the origin of NWA 5400 was propounded by Alan Rubin (UCLA), in which NWA 5400 could represent a unique, undifferentiated or partially differentiated E-type asteroidas distinguished from the Shallowater, aubrite, EH, and EL parent bodiesand which had a chondritic bulk composition.
 He considered that it may have experienced extensive metasomatic oxidation processes similar to the E chondrite Galim.
 However, this model has been refuted on the basis of the high olivine content in NWA 5400 and on the inconsistencies in its age.

 An alternative model invoking moderate degrees of partial melting (1330%) on a volatile-rich, oxidized, chondritic asteroid was proposed by Day et al. (2011).
-Based on results of new petrological, geochemical, and isotopic analyses, they suggest that a genetic link (i.e., common parent body) may exist between brachinite-like GRA 06128/9 and other brachinites.
-New highly-siderophile element data reflect variable extraction of metals and sulfides producing residues having a range of compositions.
-One complementary metal-rich residue possibly derived from the brachinite parent body could be NWA 5400.
-However, through studies of HSE abundances, and upon examination of potential metal-sulfide segregation processes, it was determined by Day et al. (2012) that NWA 5400 and similar brachinite-like achondrites were not likely genetically related to brachinites, but rather originated on similar volatile-rich, oxidized, chondritic precursor asteroids which experienced similar petrologic processes during their formation history.
-The measured HSE abundances are consistent with a partially melted parent body in which heating from short-lived radionuclides came to a halt before a core was fully formed.
+Based on results of petrological, geochemical, and isotopic analyses, they suggest that a genetic link (common parent body) may exist between brachinite-like GRA 06128/9 and other brachinites.
+Newly acquired highly-siderophile element (HSE) data reflect variable extraction of metals and sulfides producing residues having a range of compositions.
+In light of this, they hypothesize that one complementary metal-rich residue possibly derived from the brachinite parent body might be NWA 5400.
+However, through studies of HSE abundances, and upon examination of potential metal-sulfide segregation processes, it was determined by Day et al. (2012) that NWA 5400 and similar brachinite-like achondrites are not likely genetically related to brachinites, but rather originated on similar volatile-rich, oxidized, chondritic precursor asteroids which experienced similar petrologic processes.
+The measured HSE abundances for NWA 5400 are consistent with a partially melted parent body in which heating from short-lived radionuclides (26Al) came to a halt before significant core formation could occur.
 The precursor material from which the brachinites (and possibly NWA 5400) derive has been determined by Gardner-Vandy et al. (2013) to be R chondrite-like (see the NWA 3151 page).

-Burkhardt et al. (2015) determined the potential time of metalsilicate segregation based on HfW to be 1.2 (±0.5) m.y. after CAI formation.
-Isotopic studies for NWA 5400 also indicate NWA 5400 formed very early in Solar System history, demonstrated by its chondritic Xe similar to that of brachinites.
+Burkhardt et al. (2015) determined the potential timing of metalsilicate segregation based on the HfW chronometer to be 1.2 (±0.5) m.y. after CAI formation.
+Burkhardt et al. (2017) determined a revised two-stage model HfW age of 2.2 (±0.8) m.y. after CAIs, which they consider likely reflects the approximate timing of silicate melt extraction with the addition of W occurring shortly thereafter.
+Isotopic studies for NWA 5400 also indicate NWA 5400 formed very early in Solar System history, as attested by its chondritic Xe similar to that of brachinites.
 An IXe analysis conducted for an olivine/apatite sample yielded a very early absolute age of 4.5689 (±0.0006) b.y. based on the Shallowater standard, coeval with CAI formation (Pravdivtseva, et al., 2015).
 Amelin and Irving (2011) calculated a PbPb based isochron of 4.478 (±0.055) b.y., but that very young age was attributed to a terrestrial Pb contribution due to weathering.
 The UPb systematics indicate a more primitive Pb-isotopic composition than that determined for the Earth, and therefore rules out a terrestrial origin for NWA 5400.
 Crystallization age studies for NWA 5400 based on MnCr systematics were conducted by both Shukolyukov et al. (2010) and Sanborn et al. (2016), and they determined an age of ≤4.541 b.y. and ≤4.552 b.y., respectively.
 This crystallization age is somewhat younger than that determined for Brachina, but older than the proposed collision of 'Theia' and proto-Earth.
-An ArAr dating study was conducted for the paired meteorite NWA 6077 by Beard et al. (2016), which shows complete resetting of this chronometer ~600 m.y. ago with a possible event ~200 m.y. ago.
+An ArAr dating study was conducted for the paired meteorite NWA 6077 by Beard et al. (2016), which shows complete resetting of this chronometer ~600 m.y. ago with another possible event ~200 m.y. ago.

 Diagram credit: Sanborn et al., 47th LPSC, #2309 (2016)